0x09/resdet/doc/libresdet.md

 Read one frame of an image or image sequence.
 Returns false if there are no more images left in the sequence or on error, true otherwise.

+After reading the image data, this function advances the [`RDImage`](#rdimage) to the next frame, so successive calls return successive frames in an image sequence.

 `resdet_read_image_frame` should not be called from parallel threads with the same [`RDImage`](#rdimage).

 * rdimage - An [`RDImage`](#rdimage) pointer obtained from [`resdet_open_image`](resdet_open_image).